-Despite its apparent ignorance of all matters scientific the New Testament presented

-Christianity in a way that contained a number of seminal ideas out of which the future relationships between the scientific discourse on the laws nature and the religious belief that these laws revealed a divine plan would develop.
-The belief in One God implied a demythologization of the discourse on nature.
-That nature was created meant that its inner connections were established independently of the human mind which had to respect them when they were discovered.
-Finally the logos Christology made the idea of an all-permeating rationality at home in a religion which hailed Christ as the Lord of the World.
-It is difficult not to see a connection between this insight and the emergence of experimental methods in science.
+Despite its apparent lack of interest in matters scientific the New Testament presented Christianity in a way that contained a number of seminal ideas whereby the scientific discourse on the laws nature and the religious belief that these laws revealed a divine plan would develop.
+The belief in One God was a direct challenge to all previous polytheistic mythologies about the origins of nature.
+That nature was created meant that its inner connections were established independently of the human mind and that they were to be discovered by the workings of that same human mind.
+The logos Christology, furthermore, made the idea of an allpermeating rationality at home in a religion which hailed Christ as the Lord of the World.